Our Story

 Origins of Eli Review

-Eli was invented by Jeff Grabill, Bill Hart-Davidson, and Mike McLeod, all faculty in the Writing, Rhetoric, & American Cultures department at Michigan State University and researchers in the Writing in Digital Environments Research Center.
+Eli was invented by Jeff Grabill, Bill Hart-Davidson, and Mike McLeod, all faculty at the time in the Writing, Rhetoric, & American Cultures department at Michigan State University and researchers in the Writing in Digital Environments Research Center.

 Development Team